 Baby goats will still remain with their mother, even though they have the uses of all of their senses and limbs.
 They will rely on her for protection as well as nutrition and meals from her milk.

 Young goats no longer need their mother’s milk at roughly 2 to 4 months of age.
 They will transition to eating grass and other plant matter, along with any other goat feed found on the farm.

 Young goats are playful, curious, and they can be a handful, much like puppies or kittens.
 They are not considered adults for some time, as a goat is sexually mature after a year and a half to two years of age.

-Once a goats has sexually matured, it is considered an adult.
-This usually happens after 2 years of age, and adult goats are still just as curious as their younger selves.
+Once a goat has sexually matured, it is considered an adult.
+This usually happens after 6-9 months of age, and adult goats are still just as curious as their younger selves.
 Adult goats usually don’t give birth to more than one offspring per year.

 Goat Lifespans Across Different Breeds

 Curious how goat life spans differ across different breeds of goats?
 While the average farm goat can live a decent amount of time, this may not be the case for all breeds.
 Let’s take a look at different varieties of goats now!

 The average farm goat can live roughly 10 to 15 years, depending on breeding, quality of care, and overall exposure.
 Many domesticated goats face issues with overheating and other weather factors, given that they are often kept outside.

 You can increase the life of your pet goat by feeding them a well-rounded diet, making sure they have shelter during extreme temperature fluctuations, and by adequately grooming their hooves, teeth, and fur.